bkitano/waller-project/README.md

 - What is an intelligence explosion?

 # Risk perspective
+Yudkowsky - "[self-awareness] is probably not quite what's going in [GPT-4] in reality." [podcast](https://youtu.be/AaTRHFaaPG8?t=92)

-- We are playing with dynamite, not nukes.
+## We are playing with dynamite, not nukes.
+Current language models do not possess enough [quality intelligence](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies) to pose a threat to humans.

-- We are playing in the desert, not the forest.
+## We are playing in the desert, not the forest.
+There are simply not enough affordances for agents to interact with the outside world for agents to actually be useful.
+OpenAI Function Calling only goes so far.
+So it's not like starting a fire in a forest, it's like starting a fire in the desert.

 ### Considerations of harm